top of page

 3. Managing Countertransference

 Personal therapy provides a reflective space to explore emotional reactions that may emerge in client work.
-By processing countertransference in our own therapy, we’re better able to maintain clarity and compassionate boundaries.
+By processing countertransference in our own therapy, we are better able to maintain clarity and compassionate boundaries.

 4. Preventing Burnout